DNXLabs/terraform-aws-stateful/examples/nlb-cluster/README.md

-# Example - ALB Cluster
+# Example - NLB Cluster

 In this scenario, multiple instances can be created.